fastbooktech/fastbooktech/README.md

-### Applying Codes Fast, Studying Programming Slowly to Make it Clear 👋
+### Slowly Studying Programming, Building & Typing Fast👋

 <!--
 **fastbooktech/fastbooktech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.